cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

    >
    > You can check the workflow statuses in your Jira Cloud project:
    >
-   > - Open the board of your Jira project.
+   > - Open the board of your Jira Cloud project.
    > - Click on the kebab menu (**⋯**).
    > - Select **Manage workflow**.
    > - Click on the expected status see its **name**.